notinecrafter/cisco.ios/docs/cisco.ios.ios_vlans_module.rst

 -----

 .. note::
-   - Tested against Cisco IOS-XE device with Version 17.13.01 on Cat9k on CML.
+   - Tested against Cisco IOSl2 device with Version 15.2 on VIRL.
    - Starting from v2.5.0, this module will fail when run against Cisco IOS devices that do not support VLANs.
 The offline states (``rendered`` and ``parsed``) will work as expected.
    - This module works with connection ``network_cli``.
 See https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html